 Imagine a flash flood scenario.
 A resident uses the PubSafe app to report a washed-out road, complete with a photo.
 A nearby volunteer search and rescue team, monitoring the platform, sees the report and reroutes their path.
 At the same time, the local emergency management agency sees the report and adds it to their official damage assessment, dispatching public works crews.
 This is how PubSafe works in the real world.
 It ensures that critical information is shared and acted upon instantly, improving the operational effectiveness of every team on the ground and ultimately leading to faster, more organized disaster response.

-Understanding Pricing and Budget
+Let’s Talk About Pricing and Your Budget

 Choosing a new platform is a big decision, and the budget is often the deciding factor.
 But pricing pages can be confusing, with different models and terms that make it hard to compare apples to apples.
 Let’s break down the common pricing structures you’ll encounter so you can find a solution that fits your organization’s needs and financial reality.
 The goal is to understand the total cost of ownership, not just the price on the sticker.